Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

-\paragraph{Improving predictions} In the context of complex natural systems, incorporation of physics-based loss has shown great success in improving prediction ability of ML models.
-In the context of lake temperature modeling, Karpatne et al. \cite{karpatne2017physics} includes an additional physics-based penalty that ensures that predictions of denser water predictions are at lower depths than predictions of less dense water, a known monotonic relationship.
 Jia et al. \cite{jia2019physics} and Read et al. \cite{read2019process} further extended this work to capture even more complex and general physical relationships that happen on a temporal scale.
 Specifically, they use a physics-based penalty for energy conservation in the loss function to ensure the lake thermal energy gain across time is consistent with the net thermodynamic fluxes in and out of the lake.
 A diagram of this model is shown in Figure \ref{fig:pgrnn}.
-Note that the recurrent structure contains additional nodes (shown in blue) to represent physical variable (lake energy, etc) that are computed using purely physics-based equations.
+Note that the recurrent structure contains additional nodes (shown in blue) to represent physical variables (lake energy, etc) that are computed using purely physics-based equations.
 These are needed to incorporate energy conservation in the loss function.
-Similar structure can be used to model other physical laws such as mass conservation.
+Similar structure can be used to model other physical laws such as mass conservation, etc. Qualitative mathematical properties of dynamical systems modeling have also shown promise in informing loss functions to improve prediction beyond that of the physics model.
+Erichson et al. \cite{erichson2019physics} penalize autoencoders based on physically meaningful stability measures in dynamical systems to improve prediction of fluid flow and sea surface temperature.
+They showed an improved mapping of past states to future states for both modeling scenarios in addition to improving generalizability to new data.